ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ![](https://cdn-images-1.medium.com/max/1600/1*gBLsSYp3M9gYhsgprRHVww.jpeg)

 ## Networking v.s.
 Apply as much as you can
 We all know networking is very important.
+You'll always heard someone said you shouldn't waste your time on apply many jobs but spend on networking.
+I don't

 # Interview
 There's are few general types for  interview.